-The NPU accelerates, without host microcontroller or application processor fallback, any neural network that software tooling can lower to the TOSA version 0.80.0 level 8K.
-For more information on the software tooling the NPU requires, see 1.1 Supported application programming interfaces on page 7.
-For instance, the neural networks the NPU can accelerate includes the following 8-bit and 16-bit integer quantized networks:
+The NPU accelerates, without host microcontroller or application processor fallback, any neural network that software tooling can lower to the TOSA integer profiles supported by the Arm®Ethos[TM]-U software.
+For more information on the software tooling the NPU requires, see 1.1 Overview of supported software on page 7.
+For example, the neural networks the NPU can accelerate includes the following 8-bit and 16-bit integer quantized networks:

-- Transformer networks.
-The NPU targets networks such as the BERT\tiny and DEIT\Tiny networks.
+- Transformer networks

 - Convolutional Neural Networks (CNN)

 - Recurrent Neural Networks (RNN)